Forget the Resolutions, Create a Vision Board that Works

-With the holiday buzz quietly behind us, are you still forging ahead with the new goals you wanted to implement into 2013, or, like most people, are you already noticing a backslide?
-It’s the middle of January, and studies show that 80% of our resolutions are now as out of our thoughts as the boxed up Christmas decorations.
+With the holiday buzz quietly behind us, are you still forging ahead with the new goals you wanted to achieve into 2020, or, like most people, are you already noticing a backslide?
+Studies show that 80% of our resolutions are out of our thoughts as soon as the Christmas decorations are boxed up.

-One of the reasons that resolutions are often sidetracked is that they cause us to focus on what we need to give up, instead of asking for more of what we want.
+One of the reasons that resolutions get sidetracked is because they cause us to focus on what we need to give up, instead of asking for more of what we want to create.

 What is a Vision Board exactly?

 A vision board is a tool used to help set intentions.
 It helps to clarify, concentrate and maintain focus on specific life goals.
 A vision board is any sort of board on which you display images that represent whatever you want to be, do or have in your life.
 If you dare to dream it, then believe it's possible.
 A vision board helps us stay focused and have clarity about our dreams and what we're asking for in our lives.
 It is a 'visual reminder' of what you are seeking to create, a practice tool that you can display as a physical reminder of your goals and desires.

 And the importance of a visual, when creating goals, is undeniable.
 When you make a commitment, you want to know what that commitment will look like.
 Which is exactly why vision boards are considered the most effective tool to set AND accomplish intentions.
 It helps to clarify, envision, and maintain focus on a specific, manifested life plan.